csifrance/FactoViaOne.OpenSourceHardware/Documentation/040-[BB-400]-Mount_Install_Configure.md

 **POWER**
+The recommanded Power Supply is this one (PW-400 : OUTPUT: 12V DC 1.5A) :
+https://www.brainboxes.com/product/accessories/power-supplies/pw-400

-The recommanded Power Supply is this one : https://www.brainboxes.com/product/accessories/power-supplies/pw-400 However, depending on the Use Case that we want to implement in FactoVia One, we will be needing either 29V DC, 25V DC, 19V DC, 12V DC ou 5V DC.
+However, depending on the Use Case that we want to implement in FactoVia One, we will be needing either 29V DC, 25V DC, 19V DC, 12V DC ou 5V DC.
-In this example, we are going to use a 19V DC 3.16A which could be dangerous for the BB-400, if we don't take care of what we are plugging on the BB-400 as output devices.
+In this example, we are going to use a 19V DC 3.16A which could be dangerous for the BB-400, that can cope with 15 W Maximum.
+Else you could grill your BB-400, if we don't take care of what we are plugging on the BB-400 as output devices.

 **Properties** Power Input : +5V to +30V DC 15W Max